 To be sustainable, these communities’ meetings must deliver value to their members.
 Otherwise, they’ll probably start forsaking these groups.
 Their schedule can take various forms, among them:

 You can find even more possible animations.
+It also depends on your software development teams structure.
 Don’t hesitate to produce a short meeting report to keep track of any technical aspects discussed.
 Anyone in the community can then read the report and remember what’s been decided two months ago!

 BBLs (Brown-bag Launch, which refers to the brown kraft paper bag that contains our lunch) are talks organized for your internal Tech community.
 The speaker can either be internal or external (feel free to invite them directly).